Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 Peppermint Oil: Essential Oil Motion Sickness Remedy

 If you're someone who responds well to oil and scents, you may want to purchase a small bottle of peppermint oil for your trip.
-You'll have to carry it around with you on board, but it is a good option if you don't want to wear an anti-nausea patch on your body.
+You'll have to carry it with you on board, but it is a good option if you don't want to wear an anti-nausea patch.

-Peppermint scent is refreshing and widely used to cure things like headaches, nausea, joint or muscle pain, and IBS problems.
+Peppermint scent is refreshing and widely used to relieve headaches, nausea, joint or muscle pain, and IBS.
 Medical News Today also states you can use ginger oil for nausea.

-We have added some essential oil options to our Anti-Nausea Solutions for Travel idea list on Amazon for convenience and easy shopping.
+We have added some essential oil options to our Anti-Nausea Solutions for Travel idea list on Amazon to make shopping easier.

 Peppermint Oil